jible/capstone/CONTRIBUTING.md

 > 📑 markdown file specifications
 >
-> If changes are being made to markdown files (aside from CHANGELOG.md), add Jack and Rozy as reviewers.
+> If changes are being made to markdown files (aside from CHANGELOG.md), add Jack, Carter and Rozy as reviewers.
 If changes are being made to markdown files **only**, the version number does not need to be incramented.
 Do not add markdown changes to `CHANGELOG.md` and name the pull request according to how the markdown files are being updated.

 **Nothing should be pushed to main without approval from the at least half of reviewers.**